cemoktra/gin-tonic/README.md

 - `uuid_string` => proto transport is `string`, parsing error is handled within wire type conversion
 - `uuid_bytes` => proto transport is `bytes`, this does not require additional error handling

-You can add you own types by implementing the `FromWire` and `IntoWire` traits for your type.
+You can add you own types by implementing the `PbType` trait for your type.

 ## Benchmarks